mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 `Option -y` sets python tiktoken instead of the default script hack to preview token count.
-This option makes token count preview accurate however it is slow.
+This option makes token count preview accurate fast (we fork tiktoken as a coprocess for fast token queries).
 Useful for rebuilding history context independently from the original model used to generate responses.

 Stdin is supported when there is no positional arguments left after option parsing.
 Stdin input sets a single PROMPT.